Spanish submarine Delfín (S61): Construction and features

-Regarding its armament, it has 12 torpedo tubes of caliber 550 mm; eight tubes in the bow, two in the stern and one in each fin.
-While the forward tubes contain full-length torpedoes (either against a ship or against a submarine), the aft tubes only contain shorter torpedoes (only against submarines, in self-defense).
-It has the possibility of replacing torpedoes with mines, but its great Achilles' heel is the impossibility of carrying reserve torpedoes due to the limited space available.
+The submarine has twelve 550 mm torpedo tubes; eight tubes in the bow, two in the stern and one in each fin.
+While the forward tubes contain full-length torpedoes (either for use against a ship or against a submarine), the aft tubes only contain shorter torpedoes (only against submarines, in self-defense).
+It has the possibility of replacing torpedoes with naval mines, but cannot carry reserve torpedoes due to the limited space available.